Phoebe and Her Unicorn: Background

 Following the end of her earlier Ozy and Millie, Simpson provided illustrations for children's books.
 She also submitted a new comic idea to Amazon.com's "Comic Strip Superstar" contest in 2009, entitled Girl, which was selected the winner and received a publishing contract from Andrews McMeel Universal.
 Girl centered around an unnamed girl with a vivid imagination who interacts with forest creatures.
 The strip's launch was delayed; according to Simpson, this was imposed by the syndicate due to its reluctance to launch two "talking animal" strips at the same time, as well as its request for further edits.
 Simpson also noted she only had a limited number of Girl strips ready and needed more time to draw out more.

 During this time, Simpson had drawn one Girl strip that included a unicorn.
 Soon after drawing this strip, Simpson knew that the unicorn was a necessary character to make her comic work.
-Girl was retooled and reimagined as Heavenly Nostrils, which is about a nine-year-old girl named Phoebe (essentially the same character from Girl) who comes acrossMarigold Heavenly Nostrils while the latter is enraptured by her reflection in a pond; Phoebe accidentally hits her with a rock, breaking the spell and receives a granted wish as reward.
+Girl was retooled and reimagined as Heavenly Nostrils, which is about a nine-year-old girl named Phoebe (essentially the same character from Girl) who comes across Marigold Heavenly Nostrils while the latter is enraptured by her reflection in a pond; Phoebe accidentally hits her with a rock, breaking the spell and receives a granted wish as reward.

 Heavenly Nostrils was scheduled to debut on GoComics April 23, 2012, but debuted a day early on April 22, 2012.
 The strip entered into print syndication across 100 papers starting on March 30, 2015; the title of the strip was changed to Phoebe and her Unicorn for print syndication.